What not to feed wild birds? Understanding what not to offer and what are the good alternatives

-The sulfur compounds in onions cause fretted in the lining of a bird’s mouth when they chewed.
+The sulfur compounds in onions cause fretting in the lining of a bird’s mouth when they are chewed.
 Also, the cause of ulcers and Anemia can cause red blood cells to rupture.
-Allicin chemicals of garlic cause Anemia and weakness in birds.
+Allicin chemicals in garlic cause Anemia and weakness in birds.

-This common artificial sweetener is available in many diet foods, causing a bird’s liver to damage, hypoglycemia, and even death.
+This common artificial sweetener is available in many diet foods, causing bird liver damage, hypoglycemia, and even death.
 Small amounts of this xylitol can create toxic effects for birds because birds have a faster metabolism than other species.
 Therefore, it’s a wise decision to avoid offering birds to xylitol.

 This natural ingredient is beneficial for humans but not suitable for birds.
-Even the highest quality, organic honey can harbor bacteria and grow mold, which will be fatal to backyard beautiful wild birds.
-So, Avoid honey to use any bird food product.
+Even the highest quality organic honey can harbor bacteria and grow mold, which will be fatal to beautiful backyard wild birds.
+So, Avoid honey using any bird food product.